Walking with Jesus

 When you spend time with Jesus and reflect on His life, you will see the impurity that exists within your own life and the selfishness that lurks behind every action and motivation.
 Even when you are outwardly doing the right thing, your flawed heart is still guiding every decision.

 By the penetrating light of Jesus, you will see the darkness that exists in your own life and how desperately you need a Saviour.
-As you look upon the purity and holiness of Jesus, the ugliness of your own sin will become clear and you will recognise that you are a sinner need of saving.
+As you look upon the purity and holiness of Jesus, the ugliness of your own sin will become clear and you will recognise that you are a sinner in need of saving.

 What was Daniel’s reaction when he recognised his own shortcomings?